 Stress, Sleep, and Weight Gain

-Allison Menor, BS
+Written by Allison Menor, BS

 In a small double-blind, placebo-controlled study of obese females, those who were give 8mg per kg of body weight of 5-HTP for five weeks achieved a significant weight loss of about 5%.
-Those findings were confirmed by a second study conducted over a longer period of time.
-(1)
+Those findings were confirmed by a second study conducted over a longer period of time.1

-This relaxation effect is perfect for individuals that often have a hard time falling asleep; simply double the daytime serving size of LL-Theanine to induce a much deeper more refreshing level of sleep.
+This relaxation effect is perfect for individuals that often have a hard time falling asleep; simply double the daytime serving size of L-Theanine to induce a much deeper, more refreshing level of sleep.
 Studies have shown that a lack of sleep is directly related to weight-gain over time.
-When our bodies have not acquired the adequate amount of sleep, our energy levels are lowered, and we are more likely to choose foods that have a higher amount of caffeine, fat, or sugar in order to temporarily fix fatigue.
+When our bodies have not acquired an adequate amount of sleep, our energy levels are lowered, and we are more likely to choose foods that have a higher amount of caffeine, fat, or sugar in order to temporarily fix fatigue.
 Moreover, we are also less likely to engage in physical activity as a result of these lower energy levels.

-(1) Bowden, Jonny.
+1. Bowden, Jonny.
 The most effective natural cures on Earth: the suprising, unbiased truth about what treatments work and why.
 Beverly, Mass.: Fair Winds Press, 2008.
 Print.

-(2) Mason R. 200 mg of Zen; L-theanine boosts alpha waves, promotes alert relaxation.
+2. Mason R. 200 mg of Zen; L-theanine boosts alpha waves, promotes alert relaxation.
 Alternative & Complementary Therapies 2001, April; 7:91-95

 Assisting Scientific Director and Pharmacist Jerry Hickey is a team of nutritional professionals - a group of hand chosen, dedicated experts, available at each and every InVite® Health retail location - there to provide you with a FREE, personalized, and professional nutritional consultation.
 Visit an InVite® Health retail location near you for assistance in selecting the correct nutrients to address your health concerns.